inpsyde/wp-app-container/README.md

 Receiving an instance of the `Conatiner` service providers can _add_ things to it in two ways:

 - directly using Pimple `\ArrayAccess` method
-- using `Container::pushContainer()` which accept any PSR-11 compatible container and make all the services available in it accessible through the package Container
+- using `Container::addContainer()` which accept any PSR-11 compatible container and make all the services available in it accessible through the package Container

 ### Simple service provider example